Who Needs a Minimoon? You do!

 Only one hour from San Francisco, Napa Valley deserves to be a destination on it’s own.
 Here is a fun fact, only 4% of the wine made in California comes from Napa Valley.
 Does that surprise you?
 It doesn’t make the most wine in California but this region arguably makes the best wine in California.
 Wondering what there is to do in Napa Valley (other than tour vineyards and drink amazing wine)?
 I am so glad that you asked.
 Although the destination is centered around wine (you should take a wine train tour – seriously), you can also enjoy beaches and hot springs around the region.
 You can even book an Africa Style Safari here – this is a MUST EXPERIENCE by the way – I don’t care how much like wine.

 You can take this information and plan your own trip if you like, but if you want my help, I am kind of an expert at this.
 Book a consultation with me below or use my contact form to get in touch.
+Head to my about page to learn more about me.
+Or, take a peek at my services menu.
 Whether you book through me, another agent, or DIY (I do highly recommend using a travel agent though, read more about why here), I hope you have an amazing minimoon and are feeling inspired to book a quick getaway with the one you love!